Dragon Ball Z: Infinite World: 光のさす未来へ! (instrumental)Hikari no Sasu Mirai e! (instrumental)/To the Future Pointed By the Light! (Instrumental) Reception

 The game went on to only sell 200,000 copies in Japan and 80,000 copies in the United States as of August 2010.
 However, Infinite World went on to become Japan's second top-selling game in 2008, selling 76,452 units the first week in the country right behind Professor Layton and the Unwound Future.

 During its initial release, Infinite World received mixed reviews.
 Many felt the game was identical to Budokai 3, while others thought the game's story mode and mini games were too daunting, and that the game was geared more towards hardcore fans instead of casual gamers.
 It earned aggregated scores of 48/100 on Metacritic, a score of 50.80% on GameRankings, and IGN gave the game a 3.5; a score lower than that of the critically panned Dragon Ball Z: Ultimate Battle 22.

 The soundtrack would receive mixed reviews from gaming critics.
-Unfortunately these critics miss state Kageyama as composer.
+Unfortunately these critics misstate Kageyama as composer.
 Due to the North America packaging only listing Kageyama responsible for the music, "Music by Hironobu Kageyama".
 Sites like Gamer 2.0 and IGN would give the tracks low scores. with IGN's Greg Miller calling the music repetitive.
 While other sites such as the Gamer Temple and Game Radar site the music as the only good part the game has to offer with Game Radar's Alan Kim stating to "download the tunes and skip everything else".
 Ben Dutka of PSXExtreme found the music to be disconcerting citing that the atmosphere gave the impression that it was mocking the game.